willeduffy/Waseda-Project/README.md

 **Requirements**
 - [ ] Object-Oriented
-- [ ] Makeuse of hierarchy, polymorphismand encapsulation
+- [ ] Make use of hierarchy, polymorphism and encapsulation
-- [ ] Overrideoperators
+- [ ] Override operators
-- [ ] Be split in differentpackages
+- [ ] Be split in different packages
-- [ ] Makeuse of CSV filesfor loadingdata
+- [ ] Make use of CSV files for loading data
-- [ ] Makeuse of text filesfor writingdata
+- [ ] Make use of text files for writing data
-- [ ] Featurealsouserinput
+- [ ] Feature also user input
 - [ ] Use exceptions
 - [ ] Do something useful/nice (similarly to the horoscope bot or the song sorting programs developed in class)